-The STX yellow lacrosse ball is the official ball of the NCAA women's lacrosse championships and will be used in all tournament games.
-Game balls will be sent by the manufacturer to the tournament manager at the host institution for each round of competition.
+The manufacturer will send game balls to the tournament manager at the host institution for each round of competition.
 Four dozen practice balls will be provided at the site of the semifinals and final.

 In accordance with Bylaw 12.5.4, athletics equipment (e.g., shoes, gloves, helmets, sticks) may bear only the manufacturer's normal label or trademark as it is used on all such items for sale to the general public.
 Failure to comply with this regulation may jeopardize a student-athlete's eligibility.